ad101-lab/deep-racer/engineeringNotebook/PromoteStraightnessStayNearCenter.md

 1 - 2 action space

-Slow, but worked, 100% completition in sim. not very good on the physical track, it was kinda slow and was not able to stay on the track too well
+Slow, but worked, 100% completition in sim. not very good on the physical track, it was kinda slow and was not able to stay on the track too well.

 ## Second model